Snowboarding at the 2022 Winter Olympics – Women's slopestyle: Summary

 Jamie Anderson won both previous slopestyle events at the Olympics, in 2014 and 2018, and qualified for the 2022 Olympics to defend her title.
 The 2018 silver medalist, Laurie Blouin, and the bronze medalist, Enni Rukajärvi, qualified at the Olympics as well.
 At the 2021–22 FIS Snowboard World Cup, only three slopestyle events were held before the Olympics.
 Kokomo Murase was leading the ranking, followed by Melissa Peperkamp and Reira Iwabuchi.
 Zoi Sadowski-Synnott is the 2021 world champion, with Jamie Anderson and Tess Coady being the silver and bronze medalists, respectively.
 Zoi Sadowski-Synnott is also the 2022 X Games winner, ahead of Jamie Anderson and Miyabi Onitsuka.

 Zoi Sadowski-Synnott won the gold medal, becoming the first person from New Zealand to win a Winter Olympic gold medal.
-Julia Marino of the United States and Tess Coady of Australian won silver and bronze, respectively.
-For Marino and Coady, this was the first Olympic medal.
+Julia Marino of the United States and Tess Coady of Australia won silver and bronze, respectively.
+For Marino and Coady, this was the first Olympic medals.